brainy-bug/portfolio/README.md

 The Home/About page also lists my technical skills and programming languages with proficiency levels.

-### Chatbot (coming soon)
+### Live chat

-I'm currently developing a chatbot feature that will allow visitors to interact with me and get answers to frequently asked questions.
-Stay tuned for updates!
+A feature that allows visitors to interact with me live and get answers to questions they may have.

 ## Getting started